MeirDukhan/challenges/README.md

 5. SCP the tar.gz file to the EC2 created instance.
 This tar.gz file contain a deploy script to install Prometheus, Grafana & Graphite.

+The initial challenge was to setup Grafana so it includes a dashboard that displays the memory, CPU and disk usage of the VM.
+However, I was unable to add a Prometheus datastore, so that in fact, Grafana is not doing very useful stuff...
+I suspect the Grafana version I choose but it has to be clarified.

 ### Getting Started
 ##### Dependencies and Assumptions